“Embrace the Joy of Discovery and

 Guitar Ensemble Conductor Chuck Hulihan

-This year the 2020 All-National Honor Ensemble (ANHE) Guitar Ensemble will perform alongside five other All-National Honor Ensembles in Orlando, Florida.
+The 2022 All-National Honor Ensemble (ANHE) Guitar Ensemble will rehearse and perform November 3–6, in National Harbor, Maryland, with five other All-National Honor Ensembles.
 Chuck Hulihan will lead the Guitar Ensemble.
 Learn more about Chuck Hulihan here.
 Here, Hulihan shares some of his thoughts on favorite repertoire, his musical inspiration, and the upcoming ANHE Guitar Ensemble.

 When did you first fall in love with music?